 The Council has been awarded design quality grant funding from the government.
 The Council has utilised some of this funding to appoint consultants Purcell to undertake a review of some of the borough's conservation areas and also to review the Council's locally listed buildings.

 Conservation Area Appraisals

 The consultants have produced a draft appraisal for Egham Hythe Conservation Area, which is out for consultation from 11 March - 23 April (5pm).
 A hard copy of the appraisal is available to view at Runnymede Civic Centre.
 A hard copy of the appraisal is available to view at Runnymede Civic Centre.
-The consultants attended the Hythe Centre on 2 April, 4-7pm to answer queries about the draft appraisal - a copy of the A1 display boards can be found here .
+The consultants attended the Hythe Centre on 2 April to answer queries about the draft appraisal - a copy of the A1 display boards can be found here .